 \section{Introduction}

-In reference \cite{con}, Professor A. Connes presented a formulation of spinorial matter and Yang--Mills theory within the framework of non--commutative geometry.
+In reference \cite{con}, A. Connes presented a formulation of spinorial matter and Yang--Mills theory within the framework of non--commutative geometry.
 This formulation is based on the concepts of {\it spectral triples}, {\it quantum vector bundles}, and {\it quantum linear connections}, and it has been extensively studied ever since.
-In particular, Professor Connes defined the non--commutative Yang–Mills functional as the functional that measures the squared norm of the curvature of any quantum linear connection compatible with the metric.
+In particular, Connes defined the non--commutative Yang--Mills functional as the functional that measures the squared norm of the curvature of any quantum linear connection compatible with the metric.

-On the other hand, in differential geometry, the formulation of Yang--Mills theory is completely based on the concept of principal bundles and principal connections: the Yang–Mills functional is defined as the functional that measures the squared norm of the curvature of a principal connection.
-Following this idea, in reference \cite{saldym} we developed another non--commutative Yang–Mills functional, which now measures the squared norm of any quantum principal connection.
+On the other hand, in differential geometry, the Yang--Mills functional is defined as the functional that measures the squared norm of the curvature of a principal connection.
+Following this idea, in references \cite{sald2,saldym} we developed another non--commutative Yang--Mills functional, which now measures the squared norm of the curvature of any quantum principal connection.
 However, a natural question arises from all this: are both non--commutative Yang--Mills functionals equivalent?
 If not, do they share any critical point?